Skip to content

 3. The system scales.
 Because it does not depend on trust, goodwill, or personal relationships to function, it works with strangers, across borders, and at volume.

 The opposite — incentive-incompatible systems — require constant surveillance, complex contracts, and escalating enforcement.
 They are expensive, fragile, and adversarial by design.
 Most traditional business structures are incentive-incompatible, which is why they require so much management overhead.
+You have felt this weight.

-The Evidence
+The Evidence Confirms What You Suspect

 This is not theory.
 The data on incentive-compatible systems is extensive and consistent.

-Open Source
+Open Source Proves the Model

 The top 100 open-source projects received $3.9 billion in investment and generated $23.2 billion in economic value — a 6x return.
 Code contributions alone yield 3.6x returns.
 Foundation membership returns 4.8x.

 Why does this work?
 Because the rules make contribution individually rational.
 A developer who contributes to an open-source project builds reputation, gains access to a larger talent network, and benefits from improvements made by every other contributor.
 The mechanism converts giving away code into career capital.
+You have seen this in your own network.

-Worker Ownership
+Worker Ownership Aligns Incentives Structurally

 Worker-owned cooperatives show 92% lower turnover, 30% faster growth during recessions, and are 50% less likely to cut workers in downturns.
 When returns flow to those creating value, people invest creative capacity — not just time.